vapor-community/sendgrid/Sources/SendGrid/SendGrid.docc/SendGrid.md

 # ``SendGrid``

-📧 SendGrid library for the Vapor web framework.
+📧 SendGrid library for the Vapor web framework, based on SendGridKit.

 ## Overview